jaz303/signalkit/README.md

 #### `signal.emit(args...)`

 Emit this signal, invoking each connected function with the given arguments.
 All handlers are guaranteed to fire; any errors thrown by handlers will be caught and re-raised asynchronously.

+The `emit()` call will propagate recursively through the signal's parent chain.

 #### `signal.clear()`